ralll/nextcloud/README.rst

 Introduction
 ************

 A docker-compose to create a Nextcloud server.
-The stack uses Postgres as database, and Nginx as webserver and reserve proxy.
+The stack uses Postgres as database, Nginx as webserver, and reserve proxy.

 This configuration is using HTTPS and the certificates are in a volume container.
-Follow `this steps <https://gitlab.com/raill/lets-encrypt-certificate-from-container>` for generating a letsencrypt certificate with container, or ajust the docker-compose file.
+Follow `this steps <https://gitlab.com/raill/lets-encrypt-certificate-from-container>`_ for generating a letsencrypt certificate with container, or ajust the docker-compose file.

+It is important to change the POSTGRES_PASSWORD variable due to security issues.

 **********
 Installion